link-transport-mickoz/biome-reproduction/README.md

 1. `pnpm install`
 2. `pnpm biome lint`

 It will hang now.
-CPU usage will spike to 100% and it will until memory runs out.
+CPU usage will spike to 100% and nothing will happen until memory runs out.

 Problematic file is `queue.ts`.